Monarch Recovery Management Phone Harassment?

 Is Monarch Recovery Management a Scam?

-MRM is a legitimate and nationally recognized debt collection organization.
+MRM is a legitimate collection agency based in Pennsylvania and is nationally recognized for its debt collection services.
+Monarch Recovery Management collects debts on behalf of debt buyers and property managers, handling a variety of accounts for these entities.
 According to the Better Business Bureau website, Monarch Recovery Management has been in business for 45 years.
-There have been 28 complaints filed against MRM with the BBB.
+Many consumers have filed consumer complaints about their practices, with 28 complaints filed against MRM with the BBB.
 Read all about it here: Monarch Recovery Management Better Business Bureau

 Who is Monarch Recovery Management?